AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/email-step-aem-workflow-video-use.md

 ---
 title: Using Send Email Step of  Forms Workflow
 seo-title: Using Send Email Step of  Forms Workflow
 description: Send Email step was introduced in AEM Forms 6.4.
 Using this step we can build business processes or workflow which will allow you to send emails with or without attachments.
-The following video walks through the steps for configuring the send email component.
+The following video walks through the steps for configuring the send email component
 seo-description: Send Email step was introduced in AEM Forms 6.4.
 Using this step we can build business processes or workflow which will allow you to send emails with or without attachments.
-The following video walks through the steps for configuring the send email component.
+The following video walks through the steps for configuring the send email component
 uuid: d054ebfb-3b9b-4ca4-8355-0eb0ee7febcb
-sub-product: forms
 feature: workflow
 topics: integrations
 audience: developer